 Bay of Kotor, mountain walls and Old Town context seen during paragliding.

-Kotor views feel different because the Bay holds the flight in one frame.
+Kotor Paragliding views feel different because the Bay holds the route in one frame.

 See practical details